izihawa/summa/docs/_includes/quick-start-snippet.md

 In this quick-start we will create index for searching in WikiBooks.
 There are two essential parts, **Summa server** responsible for indexing text data and **Summa client** that is required for communicating with Summa server.

-Although there is a [GRPC API](/summa/apis/grpc-api) you may want to use, here we will use Summa client implemented in Python.
+Although there is a [GRPC API](/summa/apis/grpc-api) you may want to use through tools like `grpcurl`, here we will use Summa client implemented in Python.

 ### Install <a name="setup"></a>